-You play the role of dumpy, little Glubgar, who has gone and flown too far into a volcano and now needs your help getting out.
+In Volcano Run II, you play the role of dumpy, little Glubgar, who has gone and flown too far into a volcano and now needs your help getting out.
 It's your job to help guide him through the narrow passages to freedom, avoiding the countless obstacles along the way and picking up some gems along the way to make it all worth his while.
-After all, no sense in risking your life if you don't get something shiny to take home as a souvenir is there?

 You start out with three lives and each time you hit something you will combust and lose a life.
-When you die you will start over again from the beginning of the game; there aren't any check-points, although the game will keep a record of the furthest distance you are able to reach in the span of one life.
+When you die, you will start over again from the beginning of the game; there aren't any check-points, although the game will keep a record of the furthest distance you were able to reach in the span of one life.

-Whilst scenery isn't usually described as an obstacle, if you so much as brush the tip of a wing against either the ceiling or the floor then you will be reduced to a pile of charred ashes.
-This isn't so much a problem for the most part, but every now and then the tunnel you are trapped in will become much narrower and you will have to fight to keep from touching the walls.
+If you so much as brush the tip of a wing against either the ceiling or the floor then you will be reduced to a pile of charred ashes.
+This isn't a problem for the most part, but every now and then the tunnel you are trapped in will become much narrower and you will have to fight to keep from touching the walls.

 The next thing to watch out for are fireballs.
 At the beginning of the game a single fireball will appear every time you happen upon a group of gems (which I'll get to in a moment).
 These aren't too difficult to avoid as you can easily just fly over or under them.